brillout/wildcard-api/docs/readme.template.md

    With other server frameworks
    </summary>

-   Wildcard can be used with any server framework.
+   The function `getApiResponse` allows you to use Wildcard with any server framework.
+In fact, the Express/Koa/Hapi middlewares are tiny wrappers on top of `getApiResponse`.
-   All you have to do is to reply any HTTP request made to `/wildcard/*` with `getApiResponse`:
+   You use `getApiResponse` to build the response of any HTTP request made to `/wildcard/*`:
    ~~~js
    // Node.js server